 Angela H. Brown is the Executive Director and founder of Craft Lake City, a 501-(c)3 nonprofit charitable organization.
 Craft Lake City’s mission is to elevate Utah’s creative culture through science, technology and art.
-The organization does this through educational programming, such as monthly workshops, program and exhibition curation and by hosting The Annual Craft Lake City (DIY) Do-It-Yourself Festival, a three-day handmade faire inspired by Utah’s own rich crafting history and cultural background.
-Craft Lake City’s DIY Festival spans three days and includes over 250 artisans, a STEM (Science Technology, Engineering, Math) building, workshops, local music and more.
+The organization does this through educational programming, such as monthly workshops, program and exhibition curation and by hosting The Annual Craft Lake City DIY® (Do-It-Yourself) Festival®, a three-day handmade faire inspired by Utah’s own rich crafting history and cultural background.
+The Annual Craft Lake City DIY Festival spans three days and includes over 250 artisans, a STEM (Science Technology, Engineering, Math) building, workshops, local performers and more.
 The annual event attracts more than 20,000 attendees.
-In her spare time, Brown works as the Executive Editor of SLUG Magazine, sits on various advisory boards and loves to print silver gelatin images in her photographic darkroom, run outdoors and volunteer for various local committees and advisory boards.
+In her spare time, Brown loves to print silver gelatin images in her photographic darkroom, run outdoors and volunteer for various local committees and advisory boards.
 Brown is the current Chair of the SLC Corporation Business Advisory Board for the City Council and Mayor.
 In 2018, Brown was honored as a Distinguished Alum from the Salt Lake Community College.
 In 2019, Brown was honored by Utah Business Magazine as one of 30 “Women To Watch.”

 Chad encountered his first computer at age 6, and has been hooked ever since.
 His love for all things computing has translated into a passion for making technology accessible to people of all ages.
 Over his 20 year IT career, Chad has developed predictive analytics for discovering cancer drugs, wrangled databases for the Sundance Film Festival, and designed computer networks for Salt Lake’s award winning Library.
-Currently, Chad is the Senior Systems Architect for the Data Propulsion Lab at SanDisk.
+Currently, Chad is a Staff Service Reliability Engineer at Proofpoint.
 Chad has a BS in Computer Science and an MBA from Westminster College.
 He also makes pretty good beer.

 Pamela Martinson Olson

-Pamela Martinson Olson is a professional florist, event planner, and freelance writer.
-Owner and founder of Native Flower Company, she was a founder of TriFecTa Design, Inc. and has worked in the floral industry for more than 25 years.
+Pamela M. Olson is a professional florist, floral educator and freelance writer.
+Owner of Native Flower Company, she was a founder of TriFecTa Design, Inc. and has worked in the floral industry for more than 30 years.
 One of the little known skills of a florist is the ability to innovate, design and create on the fly – building something from nothing and to, in the words of Tim Gunn, “Make it Work!”
-These are the skills Olson admires in those who bring their talents and products to Craft Lake City, those who see something wonderful where there was nothing but flotsam and scrap.
+These are the skills Olson admires in those who bring their talents and products to Craft Lake City.